-Get more information about common conditions & treatments our Children's Orthopaedic Surgeons treat.
+Get more information about common pediatric orthopaedic conditions & treatments.

 Ankle Injuries (Ankle Sprains)

 The most commonly sprained or strained joint is the ankle.
 Approximately 1 million ankle injuries occur each year, and 85% of them are sprains.
 Ankle sprains can occur during competitive sports or during routine daily activities (walking).

 Anterior vertebral tethering, also known as vertebral body tethering (VBT) or, simply, tethering, is a treatment option for patients with severe, progressive scoliosis who are contemplating surgery, but wish to correct their scoliosis without sacrificing growth, motion or function of the spine.

 Clubfoot, also known as talipes equinovarus, is a congenital deformity of the foot that occurs in about 1 in 1,000 births in the United States.
 The affected foot tends to be smaller than normal, with the heel pointing downward and the forefoot turning inward.